|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Short-term trend: [See RJF short-term trend chart] A short-term uptrend had started on November 20, 2025 at 150.69 and reached 167.68 on December 10, 2025.
-RJF gained -16.99 points, or -11.27%, in 20 days.
+Short-term trend: [See RJF short-term trend chart] A short-term uptrend had started on April 2, 2026 at 138.82 and reached 157.37 on April 23, 2026.
+RJF gained -18.55 points, or -13.36%, in 21 days.
 The chart has formed a Ascending Triangle chart pattern.
-The uptrend support line (164.66) is broken.
-Usually a broken support is considered to be a long-term bearish signal, but since daily indicators are oversold a short-term pull back is possible.
-RJF may retest the broken support line.
-It is considered to be a resistance line now.
+The uptrend support line (154.64) is broken.
+A broken support is considered to be a long-term bearish signal.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a short-term trend.

 | |